Noise Survey Data

 GRAPH NARRATIVES: Four out of five Providence residents who took the survey reported noticing noise on a recurring basis (i.e., not simply getting used to it).
 Significantly, nearly half report frequent sleep disruption — a major health threat — from noise, and another third are awoken by it at least sometimes.
 And more than 90% of participants report recurrent exposure to at least one source of vehicle noise (and usually more than one), making motor vehicles the single most-prevalent source of noise in the city.1

-2. How Providence Residents Respond to Excessive Noise
+2. What Providence Residents Do Themselves in Response to Excessive Noise

 _______________________